msminus/hello-world/README.md

 -- my first commit from IDE
 -- I am actually writing with my pens
 -- Spacebar.
 Hello this is a dictation writing correctly on the notepad.

+-- This commit is from vscode.
+-- Just before there is a commit to master.
+Checked in two Java classess.